Solving Disputes through Civil Conciliation?

 Civil Conciliation

-In the conciliation proceedings, unlike the court proceedings, the conciliation committee composed of one judge and two or more conciliation committee members (or a single judge) hears both sides carefully, facilitates negotiations to reach an agreement between the parties, and adjusts the parties based on fair estimation.
+In the conciliation proceedings, unlike the court proceedings, the conciliation committee composed of one judge and two or more conciliation commissioners listens to both sides carefully, facilitates negotiations to reach an agreement between the parties, and adjusts the parties’ opinions based on fair consideration.

-The conciliation committee or a single judge aims to reach an agreement which both parties can accept, not forcing the parties to obey conciliation proposal against their will.
+The conciliation committee or a judge aims to reach an agreement which both parties can accept, and shall not force the parties to obey conciliation proposal against their will.

-In the civil conciliation proceedings, the conciliation committee or a single jugde deals with disputes of:
+In the civil conciliation proceedings, the conciliation committee or a judge deals with the following disputes:

 • a claim for compensation of damages in a traffic accident,